-- Supplements – Supplements like Clinical Glutathione and Nature’s Edge Curcu-Gel (turmeric) may help in addressing inflammation.
+- Supplements – Supplements like Clinical Glutathione and Nature’s Edge Curcu-Gel (turmeric) may help address inflammation.
+(Products available on Amazon)

 3. Stress reduction

 Massage, or just a simple touch, has long been known to improve sleep, reduce stress, and lessen the intensity of pain, among many other benefits.
 Massage helps release serotonin, also known as happy hormone.
-Studies show that a simple back rub can elevate levels of oxytocin and decrease heart rate.
+Studies show that a simple back rub can elevate oxytocin levels and decrease heart rate.

 A positive state of mind is also very important for the recovery of patients.
 Remember why placebo does wonders?
-It is crucial after surgery that we desire and will ourselves to get better.
+After surgery, it is crucial that we desire and will ourselves to get better.
 If socialization could help, then reach out to friends and family.
 To avoid boredom and confusion while inside the hospital, engage in easy activities or hobbies.
-Try to ease in to your regular schedule to help your body adapt and recuperate faster.
+Try to ease into your regular schedule to help your body adapt and recuperate faster.

-Lastly, slowly incorporate exercise and physical activities that are appropriate for your recovery status.
-Simple arm lifts, stretching, or walking that will not affect the surgery area can be helpful in reducing stress.
+Lastly, slowly incorporate exercise and physical activities appropriate for your recovery status.
+Simple arm lifts, stretching, or walking that will not affect the surgery area can help reduce stress.

 4. Improved sleeping conditions

-As mentioned earlier, there are environmental factors in the hospital or at home that may significantly affect the quality of sleep.
-Noise management, lower room temperature, avoidance of thirst and eating well, are some of the things that can easily be monitored so that sleep problems after surgery can be minimized.
+As mentioned earlier, there are environmental factors in the hospital or at home that may significantly affect sleep quality.
+Noise management, lower room temperature, avoidance of thirst, and eating well are things that can easily be monitored so that sleep problems after surgery can be minimized.